-In studying American History in school, and the Civil War in particular, we are often given clinical reasons behind the war.
+In studying American History in school, and the Civil War, in particular, we are often given clinical reasons behind the war.
 I always found it hard to understand the climate of the times.
 Jakes translates it well in this novel.
-Beginning almost 20 years before the start of the Civil War, North And South tells us the story of two families: the Mains of South Carolina, and the Hazards of Pennsylvania.
+Beginning almost 20 years before the start of the Civil War, North And South tell us the story of two families: the Mains of South Carolina, and the Hazards of Pennsylvania.

 The Mains are rice planters who own slaves.
 Though not harsh slave-owners, they nevertheless treat their people as property.
-Clarissa and Tillet are the parents, Cooper, Orry, Ashton and Brett are their offspring.
+Clarissa and Tillet are the parents, Cooper, Orry, Ashton, and Brett are their offspring.

 Cooper is the eldest son, but he frequently clashes with his father, especially on the subject of slavery.
 Instead of managing the family’s rice plantation, Mont Royal, he begins his own very successful shipping company in Charleston.

 Orry wanted a career as a soldier.
 He attends West Point after Cooper turns down the appointment to reach his dream.
 Fate dictates that he ends up managing Mont Royal – a consuming task especially after he fires the overseer.
-He has qualms about the slavery issue, but also knows how much they rely on the labor to have a successful crop each year.
+He has qualms about the slavery issue but also knows how much they rely on the labor to have a successful crop each year.
 He also is realistic enough to be very nervous about how the slaves would act towards their former masters should they ever be freed.
-He is a loner, who’s one true love is another man’s wife.
+He is a loner, whose one true love is another man’s wife.

-Ashton is power hungry politically.
+Ashton is power-hungry politically.
 Having been cursed to be born a woman rather than a man, she manipulates men into doing her dirty work.
 She is powerfully jealous of her sister and anyone else who manages to have any good fortune and happiness.
 She marries James Huntoon, a rising star in the South’s political situation, figuring this is how she will become powerful as well.